 - Get your free action plan at: Starting A Project-Based Outsourcing From Scratch: Complete Action Plan And 5 Common Mistakes To Avoid.

 - What other options do you have?
 Download free whitepaper of Top countries for IT outsourcing.

-Vietnam is on its way to becoming leading IT service providers in the region.
+Vietnam is on its way to becoming the leading IT service provider in the region.
 With a highly-skilled IT workforce and a developing tech ecosystem, Vietnam cannot be a better destination for international customers.